 - resource efficient - large messages should be linked from a server not replicated in an email message eg. News and Event Calendar

 If there is a need to send message to multiple recipients, consider the following:

-3) When an e-mail message is sent or received, its content and attachment(s) are scanned for possible viruses, worms, etc. If such content is found an attempt is made to clean the message/attachments(s).
+- When an e-mail message is sent or received, its content and attachment(s) are scanned for possible viruses, worms, etc. If such content is found an attempt is made to clean the message/attachment(s).
 If the clean attempt fails the message/attachment(s) is(are) deleted and the sender and the postmaster are notified.

 Email users who do not comply may have their access privileges revoked.
 Appeals and requests for exceptions shall be directed to the IITS Council.

 Any one e-mail is limited to a size of 10MB, including any attachments.

 - Student and Staff digest submissions should be limited to a size to 60KB including any attachments.